tormi/WunderWay/security/document-access.md

 *	Briefs
 *	Scopes

-This information is stored across many data centres owned by google, these are across Europe and the US which prevents any undue loss of data and is protected against fire and server failure.
+This information is stored across many data centres owned by Google, these are across Europe and the US which prevents any undue loss of data and is protected against fire and server failure.
 Google documents however cannot be backed up automatically and require manual download at intervals to make sure that all company information remains backed up.

 Information stored on google is protected by their ISO 27001 accreditation.
 Google Drive includes dozens of critical security features specifically designed to keep data safe and secure.
 These include encryption in transit as data moves from mobile devices to Google, as it moves between Google's data centers and when it is stored on any mobile device.